 In the random access test, the 970 EVO Plus proved to be excellent at heavy tasks, where the drive fulfilled many requests simultaneously.
 In daily tasks, however, it was just slightly above the average.
 But overall, this is a fast SSD.

-In real-world usage, the performance improvement was evident.
-I used the drive in a budget Dell laptop that has an NVMe slot — there are more and cheaper laptops equipped with this slot nowadays — and it made a huge difference.
+In real-world usage, performance improvement was evident.
+I used the drive in a budget Dell laptop that has an NVMe slot -- there are more and cheaper laptops equipped with this slot nowadays -- and it made a huge difference.
 The machine had the same bootup time as those with much higher specs, taking just a few seconds to start up.
 Most applications, including resource-taxing games, required a little time to launch.

 The Samsung 970 EVO Plus is indeed a refreshing upgrade to the 970 EVO.
 And the fact most of its capacities enjoy more affordable pricing doesn't hurt, either.
 That's not to mention you can expect its price to go even lower the longer it's available on the market.

-There are quite a few cheaper alternatives on the market, such as the Crucial P1, but none can outdo the 970 EVO Plus when you consider its performance, endurance, and features.
+There are quite a few cheaper alternatives on the market, such as the Crucial P1, but none can outdo the 970 EVO Plus when considering its performance, endurance, and features.

 That said, even if you pay the full price to get it now, you will not be disappointed.
 And if you have a budget computer, the 970 EVO Plus will be the best upgrade that turns your machine into a total powerhouse.